ZuidVolt/civ-ipriot-smiley/knowledge_and_evidence-v2.md

    1. What is the purpose of a constructor (in general) and this one (in particular)?

    > Your answer here
-   >
+   > A constructor is a special method that is called when an object is created.
+This allows code to run when the object is created, usually to set up the initial attributes of the object.
+In the Happy class, the constructor is used to set up the starting state of the class by calling `self.draw_mouth()` and `self.draw_eyes()`, which ensures that the GUI state is correct before trying to modify it.

    2. What statement(s) does it execute (consider the `super` call), and what is the result?

    > Your answer here
-   >
+   > The `super` function allows a child class to call its inherited parent methods.
+In this instance, it calls the constructors of the parent classes, `Smiley` and `Blinkable`.
+The `Smiley` class has a constructor that initializes the `SenseHat()` object, which controls the GUI and all initializations, and it also initializes `self.pixels`, which is a state of the GUI represented by at least a list of tuples. `Blinkable` is an abstract class and doesn't include a constructor.
+Lastly, as described in the answer to the previous question, `self.draw_mouth()` and `self.draw_eyes()` ensure that the GUI state is correct before trying to modify it.

 ### 2.3.
 Code style

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
-Give to reasons as to why/why not:
+Give two reasons as to why/why not:

 > Your answer here
->
+> The code style of object-oriented programming (OOP) is used in the happy.py file.
+It is very likely that SenseHat would also be OOP, as when importing and using that library, like in the example of the 'Smiley' class constructor, `SenseHat()` is an object which is then assigned to the variable 'self.sense_hat' and not a function.
+This would make it highly likely that the rest of the coding style within the module is also OOP.

 2. List three aspects of this convention you see applied in the code.

 > Your answer here
->
+> Inheritance, Abstraction, Polymorphism - to be finished

 3. Give two examples of organizational documentation in the code.